- Why should my student join a Faculty-Led Program/Summer School Abroad program?

 Housing for students varies by program and may include hotels, hostels, dorms, apartments,

-Do you need to know another language to go on an FLP?
+Do you need to know another language to go on a program?

 Individual program costs vary, as they are based on differing factors such as location, length of program, and units offered.
-However, studying abroad on an FLP does not need to be prohibitively expensive.
-Full program costs are listed on each FLP’s online brochure page, and will help your student choose the right program for them and budget accordingly.
+However, studying abroad on an FLP/SSA does not need to be prohibitively expensive.
+Full program costs are listed on each program’s online brochure page, and will help your student choose the right program for them and budget accordingly.

 Is financial aid available?
 What about scholarships?

-Undergraduate students may be able to use their Financial Aid toward the FLP if they are planning to take a minimum of 6 units during the summer session.
-Graduate students may be able to use their Financial Aid toward the FLP if they are planning to take a minimum of 4 units during the summer session.
+Undergraduate students may be able to use their Financial Aid toward the FLP/SSA if they are planning to take a minimum of 6 units during the summer session.
+Graduate students may be able to use their Financial Aid if they are planning to take a minimum of 4 units during the summer session.

-Your student is encouraged to contact the Financial Aid Office as soon as possible to find out the process of potentially allocating their Financial Aid towards an FLP.
+Your student is encouraged to contact the Financial Aid Office as soon as possible to find out the process of potentially allocating their Financial Aid towards an FLP/SSA.
 Please contact:

 Carol A. Garcia